-Our Controlling Shareholders (the "Indemnifiers") have entered into a Deed of Indemnity with and in favour of our Company (for itself and as trustee for each of its subsidiaries and consolidated affiliated entities) (being the material contract (e) referred to in the paragraph headed "2.
+Our substantial shareholders (the "Indemnifiers") have entered into a deed of indemnity with and in favour of our Company (for itself and as trustee for each of its present subsidiaries) (being the material contract (f) referred to in the paragraph headed "2.
 Further information about our business - 2.1 Summary of material contracts" in this Appendix) to provide indemnities on a joint and several basis, in respect of, among other matters:

-- (a) any liability for Hong Kong estate duty which might be incurred by any member of our Group by reason of any transfer of property (within the meaning of sections 35 and 43 of the Estate Duty Ordinance (Chapter 111 of the Laws of Hong Kong) or the equivalent thereof under the laws of any jurisdiction outside Hong Kong) to any member of our Group at any time on or before the [REDACTED]; and - (b) tax liabilities (including all actual fines, penalties, liabilities, costs, charges, expenses and interest relation to taxation or deprivation of relief) which any member of our Group may properly incur in connection with (i) the investigation, the assessment or the contesting of any taxation claim taken by or on behalf of the Inland Revenue Department of Hong Kong or any other statutory or governmental authority whatsoever in Hong Kong or any other part of the world; or (ii) the settlement of any claim under the Deed of Indemnity; or (iii) any legal proceedings in which any member of our Group claims under or in respect of the Deed of Indemnity and in which judgment is given for any member of our Group; or (iv) the enforcement of any such settlement or judgment, falling on any member of our Group resulting from or by reference to any income, profits, gains earned, accrued, received on or before the [REDACTED], or any transactions, events, matters or things entered into or occurring on or before the [REDACTED], whether alone or in conjunction with any other circumstances whenever occurring and whether or not the tax liabilities are chargeable against or attributable to any other person, firm, company or corporation.
+- (a) any liability for Hong Kong estate duty which might be incurred by any member of our Group by reason of any transfer of property (within the meaning of sections 35 and 43 of the Estate Duty Ordinance (Chapter 111 of the Laws of Hong Kong) or the equivalent thereof under the laws of any jurisdiction outside Hong Kong) to any member of our Group at any time on or before the [REDACTED]; and - (b) tax liabilities (including all actual fines, penalties, liabilities, costs, charges, expenses and interest relation to taxation) which might be payable by any member of our Group in respect of any income, profits, gains earned, accrued, received on or before the [REDACTED], or any transactions, events, matters or things entered into or occurring on or before the [REDACTED], whether alone or in conjunction with any other circumstances whenever occurring and whether or not the tax liabilities are chargeable against or attributable to any other person, firm, company or corporation.

-The Indemnifiers are under no liability under the Deed of Indemnity in respect of any taxation:
+The Indemnifiers are under no liability under the deed of indemnity in respect of any taxation: